bookofproofs/bookofproofs.github.io/_sources/history/19th-century/peddie.md

 title: Peddie, William
 born: 1861
 died: 1946
-keywords: William Peddie, Edinburgh University, Professor Physics, Royal Society, Quaternions, Integral Calculus, Theta Functions
+keywords: william peddie,peddie
-description: William Peddie was a Professor of Physics at Edinburgh University.
-He won the Hutton Medal from the Royal Society of Edinburgh and published works on mathematical physics and quaternions.
-He devised numerical methods and elaborated on theta functions.
+description: William Peddie graduated from Edinburgh University and then lectured in Physics.
+He was appointed Professor of Physics at Queen's College Dundee and held this post for 37 years.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---